 - Line a large baking pan with baking paper.

-- Pour the granola in the baking pan and spread it in an even layer.
+- Pour the granola into the baking pan and spread it in an even layer.

-- Let it cool completely in the pan.
+- Let the granola cool completely in the pan, then put it into jars.

 - Keep in airtight jars for up to 3 weeks.